Career of Cristiano Ronaldo: Andorinha and Nacional

-Ronaldo played for Andorinha from 1992 to 1995, where his father was the kit man.
-He later moved to Nacional for the next two years.
-Due to his talent, Ronaldo was named captain of the team even though he was a junior in his first year.
-In 1997, aged 12, he went on a three-day trial with Sporting CP.
-He subsequently moved from Madeira to Lisbon to join Sporting CP's youth system who signed him for a fee of £1,500.
+From 1992 to 1995, Ronaldo played for Andorinha, where his father was the kit man.
+He later spent two years with Nacional, where he was named captain.
+In 1997, at age 12, he went on a three-day trial with Sporting CP.
+The club subsequently signed him for £1,500, and he moved from Madeira to Lisbon to join their youth system.